-- (A) the worker's general training, knowledge, skill, or experience gained on the job or otherwise; or - 30 (B) information that is: - 31 (i) readily accessible to the relevant public; or - 32 (ii) not relevant to the employer's business; - [(2) an intellectual-property holdover agreement that requires a worker to transfer or relinquish an intellectual-property right who was not hired to create intellectual property or whose intellectual property does not arise from the employer's research and development
+34 on the job or otherwise; or

+- 35 (B) information that is: - 36 (i) readily accessible to the relevant public; or - 37 (ii) not relevant to the employer's business;

-1 program or use the employer's resources to develop or lasts longer than one year after the work 2 relationship ends;] 3 (3) a no-business agreement that extends beyond an ongoing client or customer of 4 the employer with whom the worker had worked personally or lasts longer than six months after 5 the work relationship ends; 6 (4) a no-recruit agreement that extends beyond a fellow worker currently working 7 for the employer with whom the worker had worked personally or lasts longer than six months 8 after the work relationship ends; 9 (5) a nonsolicitation agreement that extends beyond an ongoing client or customer 10 of the employer with whom the worker had worked personally or lasts longer than one year after 11 the work relationship ends; 12 (6) a payment-for-competition agreement the financial consequence of which 13 exceeds the actual competitive harm to the employer caused by the worker or lasts longer than 14 one year after the work relationship ends; and 15 (7) a training-repayment agreement that requires repayment to the employer other 16 than for the cost of special training, requires repayment for longer than two years after the 17 special training is completed, or does not prorate the repayment during the two-year post-training 18 period.
-19 Comment 20 The basic requirement of this section is that a less restrictive agreement be reasonable to
+1 (2) a no-business agreement that extends beyond an ongoing client or customer of 2 the employer with whom the worker had worked personally or lasts longer than six months after 3 the work relationship ends; 4 (3) a no-recruit agreement that extends beyond a fellow worker currently working 5 for the employer with whom the worker had worked personally or lasts longer than six months 6 after the work relationship ends; 7 (4) a nonsolicitation agreement that extends beyond an ongoing client or customer 8 of the employer with whom the worker had worked personally or lasts longer than one year after 9 the work relationship ends; 10 (5) a payment-for-competition agreement the financial consequence of which 11 exceeds the actual competitive harm to the employer caused by the worker or lasts longer than 12 one year after the work relationship ends; and 13 (6) a training-repayment agreement that requires repayment to the employer other 14 than for the cost of special training, requires repayment for longer than two years after the 15 special training is completed, or does not prorate the repayment during the two-year post-training 16 period.
+17 Comment 18 19 20 21 22 23 24 25 The basic requirement of this section is that a less restrictive agreement be reasonable to be enforceable.

-The basic requirement of this section is that a less restrictive agreement be reasonable to be enforceable.
 The section then articulates, for each type of less restrictive agreement, criteria that make an agreement unreasonable and thereby prohibited and unenforceable.
 This does not imply that an agreement that meets the criteria of Paragraphs (1) through (7) is necessarily reasonable.
 It may well be that an agreement that does not fail the tests in Section 7 will still be unreasonable and therefore unenforceable.
 In other words, this Section sets the outer limits for an enforceable agreement but does not create a safe harbor.

-Paragraph (1) covers a confidentiality agreement, sometimes called by others a nondisclosure agreement.
-The fundamental principle, articulated in Paragraph (1)(A), is that a confidentiality agreement cannot prevent a former worker from using information derived from the worker's general training, skill, or experience.
-Such information belongs to the worker, even when gained on the job.
+23 26 27 28 20 Paragraph (1) covers a confidentiality agreement, sometimes called by others a nondisclosure agreement.
+The fundamental principle, articulated in Paragraph (1)(A), is that a confidentiality agreement cannot prevent a former worker from using information derived from the worker's general training skill, or experience.
+Such information holongs to the worker, even when gained on the job.
 Admittedly, the line between confidential information and general experience or training is sometimes a fine one, but the limitation is essential to ensure that confidential information is not overly expansive.